philpatt/mars_rover/readme.md

 --------------
 =>
  ```
-   * Try entering `1 2 N`
 * Once a Rover's initial coordinates have been created, you will be asked to send a sequence of landing commands to for the Rover.
-The Rover will compute these commands to attempt to land:
+The Rover will compute these commands to attempt to land:(Example input `LMLMLMLMM`)
 ```
 --------------
 Please enter a sequence of commands: